CrickDataChallenge/website/index.md

 Sign up is now open!
 [Register](https://forms.gle/W6G61BdDvWRTvTBz5) as a participant and if you like, propose a project!

+#### Confirmed events

+*Github tutorial with Mickael Escudero - Monday 19th October*

+Learn how to manage your Data Challenge project with Github!

+*Keynote lecture - Friday 23rd October*

+Keynote lecture with Professor Chris Holmes - Programme Director for Health and Medical Sciences at the Alan Turing Institute

 #### How does this all work?

 In the run up to the 21st October Crick scientists are encouraged to submit projects to us.
 Examples of previously successful projects include: